 An event’s nicest moments

-The most pleasant moments are when people thank us, write nice reviews, and publish nice messages and photos with our hashtag — for example, with our souvenirs, certificates, badges and even with us :)
+The most pleasant moments are when people thank us, write nice reviews, and publish nice messages and photos of our hashtag — for example, with our souvenirs, certificates, badges and even with us :)

 Some tips for event organizers from our event managers